prestontw/bazel-rust-guided-experiment/src/stage-3.md

 dependency on `math` to our `server/BUILD.bazel`, or it could be that we are off the beaten path.

-> :facepalm: I actually took a beat here to take a break.
+> 🤦‍♂️ I actually took a beat here to take a break.
 > I checked to see if there were any examples that were doing what we are trying to do.
 > I couldn't find any.
 > After some more flailing, running lots of `bazel clean`'s,